Vitamin E: Cancer

 For prostate cancer, there are also conflicting results.
-A meta-analysis based on serum alpha-tocopherol content reported an inverse correlation, with the difference between lowest and highest a 21% reduction in relative risk.
-In contrast, a meta-analysis of observational studies reported no relationship for dietary vitamin E intake.
-There were also conflicting results from large RCTs.
-The ATBC trial administered placebo or 50 mg/day alpha-tocopherol to male tobacco smokers for 5 to 8 years and reported a 32% decrease in the incidence of prostate cancer.
-Conversely, the SELECT trial of selenium and vitamin E for prostate cancer enrolled men ages 55 or older, mostly non-smokers, to consume a placebo or a 400 IU/day dietary supplement.
-It reported relative risk as a statistically significant 17% higher for the vitamin group.
+A meta-analysis based on serum alpha-tocopherol content reported an inverse correlation in relative risk, but a second meta-analysis of observational studies reported no such relationship.
+A large clinical trial with male tobacco smokers and reported a 32% decrease in the incidence of prostate cancer, but the SELECT trial of selenium or vitamin E for prostate cancer enrolled men ages 55 or older and reported relative risk 17% higher for the vitamin group.

-For colorectal cancer, a systematic review identified RCTs of vitamin E and placebo followed for 7–10 years.
-There was a non-significant 11% decrease in relative risk.
-The SELECT trial (men over 55 years, placebo or 400 IU/day) also reported on colorectal cancer.
-There was a non-significant 3% increase in adenoma occurrence compared to placebo.
-The Women's Health Study compared placebo to 600 IU of natural-source vitamin E on alternate days for an average of 10.1 years.
-There were no significant differences for incidences of all types of cancer, cancer deaths, or specifically for breast, lung or colon cancers.
+For colorectal cancer, a systematic review of randomized clinical trials and the large SELECT trial reported no statistically significant change in relative risk.
+The Women's Health Study reported no significant differences for incidences of all types of cancer, cancer deaths, or specifically for breast, lung or colon cancers.

 Potential confounding factors are the form of vitamin E used in prospective studies and the amounts.
 Synthetic, racemic mixtures of vitamin E isomers are not bioequivalent to natural, non-racemic mixtures, yet are widely used in clinical trials and as dietary supplement ingredients.
 One review reported a modest increase in cancer risk with vitamin E supplementation while stating that more than 90% of the cited clinical trials used the synthetic, racemic form dl-alpha-tocopherol.